yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_low_power_modes.rst

       .. important:: Jumper J12 should be connected on SK to enable system to enter I/O Only plus DDR mode.

    The wakeup sources that can be used to wake the system from I/O Only Plus DDR are mcu_uart0, mcu_mcan0, mcu_mcan1 and wkup_uart0.
-After Linux boots, direct register writes can be used to enable wakeup.
+To use the mcu_mcan0 and mcu_mcan1 wakeup sources, apply the `k3-am62x-sk-lpm-io-ddr-wkup-sources.dtso <https://git.ti.com/cgit/ti-linux-kernel/ti-linux-kernel/tree/arch/arm64/boot/dts/ti/k3-am62x-sk-lpm-wkup-sources.dtso?h=10.01.10>`__ overlay.
+Please refer to :ref:`How to enable DT overlays<howto_dt_overlays>` for more details.
+To use the mcu_uart0 and wkup_uart0 wakeup sources, direct register writes can be used to enable wakeup after Linux boots.

    .. rubric:: Following commands set the wakeup EN bit, enable receive for pad in PADCONFIG register and can
-               be used to enable wakeup from mcu_mcan0, mcu_mcan1, mcu_uart0 and wkup_uart0 pins respectively.
+               be used to enable wakeup from mcu_uart0 and wkup_uart0 pins respectively.

    .. important::

-      The steps mentioned below are a workaround to enable wakeup as there are more driver level changes required to enable the wakeup support.
+      The steps mentioned below are a workaround to enable wakeup for mcu_uart0 and wkup_uart0 as there are more driver level changes required to enable the wakeup support.

    .. code-block:: console

-      root@<machine>:~# devmem2 0x4084038 0x20050000  # MCU_PADCONFIG14 for mcu_mcan0
-      root@<machine>:~# devmem2 0x4084040 0x20050000  # MCU_PADCONFIG16 for mcu_mcan1
       root@<machine>:~# devmem2 0x4084014 0x20050000  # MCU_PADCONFIG5 for mcu_uart0
       root@<machine>:~# devmem2 0x4084024 0x20050000  # MCU_PADCONFIG9 for wkup_uart0